 TUNE INTO LOCAL WEATHER BROADCASTS

-Should inclement severe weather be approaching, it’s wise to tune into local weather broadcasts on your television, radio or smartphone weather app.
+Should inclement severe weather or hurricane be approaching, it’s wise to tune into local weather broadcasts on your television, radio or smartphone weather app.

-So, please, stow all of your camp chairs, tiki torches, coolers, fire pits, tables, tents and canopies and any other outdoor RV gear that may become projectiles.
+So, please, stow all of your camp chairs, tiki torches, coolers, camp stove, grill, fire pit, tables, tents and canopies and any other outdoor RV gear that may become projectiles.
+Even those who are seasonal campers, you’ll need to stow your potted plants as well.

 Anytime you are called to evacuate your RV, it’s imperative to be prepared.
 Having your evacuation bug out bag or Emergency Go Bag should be at the top your list of must-dos.

-Collecting necessary and lifesaving items should be done (or already packed) immediately.
+Necessary and lifesaving items should be collected and packed immediately.
 Don’t forget to include important documents like your insurance policies, health information, and identification.

 Pack your Emergency Go Bag accordingly to fit you or your family’s needs (i.e. baby items, medical supplies, pets, etc.).
 Oh, and don’t forget your RV keys so you can get back in after the storm.

-Lastly, we highly recommend everyone to wear sturdy, closed-toe shoes (not flip flops or sandals) before evacuating your RV.
+Lastly, we highly recommend everyone in your camping party to wear sturdy, closed-toe shoes before evacuating your RV.
+Leave the flip flops and sandals at home or in your RV.
 In the event of severe weather, you may have to deal with stepping through murky water or over storm debris.

 We put together two different timelines with added measures to prepare for any severe weather.